 - Go to the Settings menu by tapping the three dots in the upper-right corner of the window.
 Afterward, tap Request desktop site.

 - Start playing the video, and press the Home button to close your browser.
 Note: If the video stops playing while using Chrome, you may also have to pull down the notifications bar and press play.
 Make sure you don’t close the screen before pressing the Home button, as that will cause the video to automatically stop.

 Picture-in-picture mode in Android 8.0 Oreo and later

-You can check what version of Android you have by going to Settings > About phone > Android version (steps may vary), and even though rollout for most phones has ended now, you can still see if your phone received an Android Oreo update by taking a look at our guide.
+You can check what version of Android you have by going to Settings > About phone > Android version (steps may vary), and even though Android 11 is now the latest software version, you can still see if your phone received an Android Oreo update by taking a look at our guide.